PatricioFarrell/ChargeTransport.jl/docs/src/general.md

     This package exclusively assumes charge transport portrayed by drift-diffusion equations (Poisson equation + continuity equation(s)).

-The simulations in following papers are based on ChargeTransportInSolids.jl
+The simulations in following papers are based on ChargeTransport.jl

 [1.]
 D. Abdel, P. Farrell and J. Fuhrmann.[ Assessing the quality of the excess chemical potential flux scheme for degenerate semiconductor device simulation.](https://link.springer.com/article/10.1007/s11082-021-02803-4) Optical and Quantum Electronics 53 (163) (2021).